Data Management at SushiVid

 The reason this topic is being discussed today is that SushiVid does require influencers to link their social media, and we do from time-to-time profile our influencers so that our clients can search for influencers more effectively.
 And… from time-to-time influencers do make our lives really difficult by refusing to link their social media, and when we do ask for insights, take forever to respond and I guess it’s time we fully disclose what we do with their data.
 I hope through this article, our influencers would feel more at ease with us requiring data the next time.

 As an influencer, you are promoting a campaign for a client, and since they are paying for your service and platform as an influencer, it is their right to know what is the result you have generated for them.
-The good news is that no influencers in our seven years have refused to provide us their insights.
+The good news is that no influencers in our seven years have refused to provide us with their insights.
 However, some of you prefer to screenshot it for us instead of linking your social media to our platform.
 And me no like it!

 Reduce errors made by manual labour

 When it’s screenshots, it means we need to do manual labour.
-When there is manual labour involve, there are bound to be errors.
+When there is manual labour involved, there are bound to be errors.
 Imagine our team gets the screenshots from 100 of you for a campaign, and they need to key in one-by-one for everyone, that’s a lot of time wasted and by the 20th influencer, they are so confused going back and forth all the different WhatsApp messages to find the insights.
 This increases time taken to do this manual labour, and in turn increases cost that clients have to pay not to mention the errors we will make when keying in one-by-one.

 Nobody enjoys doing such menial work.
 You might think this is not a problem for you, but actually, it is.
 It is in everyone’s nature to do things the fast way.
 While we’d love to work with you, we will not hesitate to replace you with someone who makes our lives less difficult.
 So, yes it doesn’t affect you outside of SushiVid, but within our team, we generally will select a less difficult influencer for future campaigns.